Albert Johnson (criminal): Attack on police

 Albert Johnson arrived in Fort McPherson after coming down the Peel River on July 9, 1931.
 He was questioned by RCMP constable Edgar Millen, but provided little information.
 Millen thought he had a Scandinavian accent, generally kept himself clean-shaven, and seemed to have plenty of money for supplies.
 After venturing the waterways in an indigenous-built raft to the Mackenzie River delta, he built a small 8 × 10 ft cabin on the banks of the Rat River.
-Johnson had not acquired a trapping license, which was considered odd for someone living in the bush.
+Johnson had not acquired a trapping licence, which was considered odd for someone living in the bush.
 At that time many northern native traditional trapping areas were being invaded by outsiders fleeing the Great Depression and some complaints may have been intended to remove him.

 In December, indigenous trappers complained to the local RCMP detachment in Aklavik that 'Johnson' was tampering with their traps, tripping them and hanging them on the trees.
 A post incident investigation by the RCMP "found an entirely different story.
 Evidently, Johnson had roughly told them to take off and had even pointed a gun at them, when they came-a-visiting at Johnson's cabin".